How Rheumatoid Arthritis Affects Pregnancy

 Unfortunately, not all women with RA are free from joint pain during pregnancy.
 Some women don’t improve while they're expecting, and some may have flares.

 About 40% to 50% of pregnant women with RA need drug treatment.
 Experts say pregnant women can safely take the steroid prednisone during the second and third trimester of pregnancy and while breastfeeding.
 Experts also consider Plaquenil (hydroxychloroquine) safe to take while pregnant.
+Enbrel (etanercept) is also sometimes used in the 2nd and 3rd trimesters.

 Prenatal Care Counts